-These are the 10 most undervalued stocks in the Morningstar Wide Moat Focus Index as of June 23, 2022.
+These were the 10 most undervalued wide-moat stocks in the Morningstar Wide Moat Focus Index as of Dec.
+16, 2022:

-The most undervalued stock on the list, Meta Platforms, is trading 59% below our fair value estimate as of this writing, while the last on the list, Amazon.com, is trading 41% below our fair estimate.
+The most undervalued stock on the list, Meta Platforms, was trading 56% below our fair value estimate as of Dec.
+16, while the last on the list, Equifax stock, was trading 38% below our fair estimate.
 We think all 10 of these names are excellent high-quality stock ideas for long-term investors.

-After the most recent reconstitution, half of the portfolio added 14 stocks and eliminated 14 stocks.
+After the most recent reconstitution, half of the portfolio added six stocks and eliminated six stocks.

-Stocks can be removed from the index for a few reasons: if we downgrade their economic moats or if their price/fair value ratios rise significantly, for instance.
-Nearly all of the removals in the latest reconstitution were pushed out by stocks that were trading at more-attractive price/fair value ratios at the time of reconstitution.
-That being said, these stocks shouldn’t be considered stocks to sell per se.
-In fact, most of these stocks are still trading in what we’d consider buying range; they’re just not as undervalued as the stocks added to the index at the time of the reconstitution.
+Two reasons for removing stocks from the index are if we downgrade their economic moat ratings or if their price/fair value ratios rise significantly.
+Intel’s stock was removed from the index because we downgraded the company’s moat rating to narrow from wide.
+Nearly all of the other stocks removed during the latest reconstitution were pushed out by stocks that were trading at more attractive price/fair value ratios at the time of reconstitution.
+That being said, the stocks that were removed shouldn’t be considered stocks to sell.
+In fact, some of these stocks are still trading in what we’d consider a buying range.
+They’re just not as undervalued as the stocks added to the index at the time of the reconstitution.

-Disclosure: Morningstar, Inc. licenses indexes to financial institutions as the tracking indexes for investable products, such as exchange-traded funds, sponsored by the financial institution.
+Morningstar, Inc. licenses indexes to financial institutions as the tracking indexes for investable products, such as exchange-traded funds, sponsored by the financial institution.
 The license fee for such use is paid by the sponsoring financial institution based mainly on the total assets of the investable product.
-Neither Morningstar, Inc. nor its investment management division markets, sells, or makes any representations regarding the advisability of investing in any investable product that tracks a Morningstar index.
+Please click here for a list of investable products that track or have tracked a Morningstar index.
+Morningstar, Inc. does not market, sell, or make any representations regarding the advisability of investing in any investable product that tracks a Morningstar index.

 Susan Dziubinski does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.